 This file contains the Host Scan image, Host Scan support charts, prelogin assessment module, cache cleaner, keystroke logger detection and host emulation detection.

-This package contains all the Cisco AnyConnect Secure Mobility Client features including the hostscan-
+This package contains all the Cisco AnyConnect Secure Mobility Client features including the hostscan- version -k9.pkg file.

 This file contains all Cisco Secure Desktop features including Host Scan software as well as the Host Scan support charts, secure desktop (Vault), cache cleaner, key stroke logger detection, and host emulation detection.